 Hotel Maison Yakima Tapestry Collection by Hilton

-The Hotel Maison Yakima Tapestry Collection by Hilton truly represents the history and character of Yakima.
+The Hotel Maison in downtown truly represents the history and character of Yakima.
 Built by the Yakima Masons to house their temple in 1911, this boutique hotel offers all the historic elegance with modern convenience.

 Hilton Garden Inn Yakima Downtown

 The Hilton Garden Inn Yakima Downtown is centrally located just one block from downtown attractions such as The Capitol Theatre.
-The Ummelina Yakima Valley Spa Retreat and Stems wine and gift shop are adjacent to the hotel.
+The Ummelina Yakima Valley Spa Retreat is adjacent to the hotel.

 A 25-minute drive toward Yakima brings guests to Canyon River Ranch on the scenic Yakima River.
 This lodge is the perfect base for those looking for an extended stay and easy access to outdoor recreation.